 Nutrition & Workout Plans

 Then, I had to ramp up my mileage and someone suggested I eat more carbs because I needed the fuel.
 I started eating bagels and rice, cereal and bread.
 I was running 2 hours on the weekend and started to feel terrible.
 My mood was fluctuating, I was always always hungry and I craved sweets every night after a big dinner.
-I had terrible IBS.
+I had terrible IBS, acne and mood swings.

-I couldn’t understand why my pants started to fit tighter.
+I couldn’t understand why my pants were getting tighter.
 After all, I was just following what I was reading in running magazines.
-I had terrible acne and felt lethargic most of the day.
+I felt lethargic most of the day.
 All in all, it was not much fun, but i managed to finish the marathon with a terrible time.

 I work with lots of women who come to me with similar challenges: crazy appetite, muscle loss, flabbiness, weight gain in unusual places, hormonal changes, thyroid issues, getting sick often, low energy, sugar cravings, mood swings, lack of performance improvement.

-When I trained to become a Personal Trainer, I learned that you have to burn 3,500 calories to lose one pound of body fat.
+When I trained to become a Personal Trainer, I was taught that you have to burn 3,500 calories to lose one pound of body fat.
 Naturally, you want to put all your clients on cardio programs and have them restrict their calories.
-That was a long time ago and thank goodness we now know that fat loss is about creating the right hormonal balance.
+That was a long time ago and thank goodness we now know that it's not all about calories, but fat loss is about creating the right hormonal balance.

 Here's the reality...